Advertise on FakeClients ・ Remove ads: Upgrade to Pro

-Generate Unlimited Graphic Design Prompts for Design Practice
+Free Graphic Design Prompts Generator for Practice & Portfolio Building

 Practice design using the graphic design prompt generator: FakeClients.com

 As a graphic designer, you'll often need a portfolio to represent yourself with your design work.
 Especially if you are just starting out as a graphic designer as employers will be less willing to hire you just on your work experience.
-This is why it can be hard to find your first design job if you don’t have much of a portfolio, while, as a beginner, you most likely don't have a whole lot of past work to showcase when making up a portfolio.
+This is why it can be hard to find your first design job if you don’t have much of a portfolio.
+It's easy to get stuck at this starting stage of your design career as you most likely don't have a whole lot of past work to showcase when making up a portfolio.
+This cycle of not being able to land jobs because you haven't taken on enough jobs yet can be very hard to break.

-Luckily, there now are plenty of options to help you create graphic design work for you to expand your portfolio.
-One of the options is to use graphic design prompts.
+Luckily, there now are plenty of options to help you create graphic design work for you to expand your portfolio in order to break this cycle.
+One of the easiest these days is to use graphic design prompts.

 What are graphic design prompts?

-example of generated a daily logo design brief from fakeclients
+example of generated a graphic design brief from fakeclients

 Why use graphic design prompts?